paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-006-infrastructure-finance.md

 <a id="section-605"></a>
 ## § 605.
 Program administration
-**(a) Requirement.—** The Secretary shall establish a uniform system to service the Federal credit instruments made available under this chapter.
+**(a) Requirement.—** The Secretary shall establish a uniform system to service the Federal credit instruments made available under the TIFIA program.

 **(b) Fees.—** The Secretary may collect and spend fees, contingent on authority being provided in appropriations Acts, at a level that is sufficient to cover—